cositools/cosi-data-challenges/README.md

 - Spectral analysis of radio-quiet AGN to constrain the properties of the corona
 - Detection and Characterization of the MeV background

-**⚠️ Pending:** Need to update info about included sources and models. <br />
-We have simulated 4 extragalactic sources: 2 are steady state sources (NGC 1068 and NGC 4151), 1 transient source (4C+21.35), and 1 polarized source (3C 279).
+We have simulated 6 extragalactic sources: Cen A (steady state, polarized), NGC 1068 (steady state), NGC 4151 (steady state), 4C+21.35 (flare), 4C 71.07 (polarized), and 3C 454.3 (variable, polarized).
+In addition, we also simulated the extragalactic MeV background, which is part of the standard background model.
 Information for how to access the mock dataset and all other needed files is provided in the [data-products](data-products/README.md) page.

 **All challenges should use the same detector response files:** <br />
 - ResponseContinuum.o3.e100_10000.b10log.s10396905069491.m2284.filtered.nonsparse.binnedimaging.imagingresponse.h5 <br />